Table of Contents[Hide][Show]

 Disclosure: The writer was hosted on this trip.

 10 Wonderful Things to Do in Wilmington, North Carolina

 My husband and I took a southern road trip from Philadelphia to Wilmington, North Carolina, and found a plethora of things to do.
-Fun things to do in Wilmington include walking the Cape Fear riverfront, 19th-century museums and boutique shops in downtown Wilmington’s walkable historic district.
-Also, we enjoyed excursions to nearby beaches, a Civil War fort, and a botanical garden.
-Plus, a plantation that doubles as a farm animal sanctuary.
+Strolling the pretty wooden walkway on Cape Fear River was among our favorite things to do in Wilmington, North Carolina.
+And downtown Wilmington NC has much more.
+We explored historic site museums, gorgeous 19th architecture, the easily walkable historic district, and African-American history.
+We enjoyed easy excursions from Wilmington to beaches, a Civil War site, and a plantation that’s both a house museum and – surprise – a horse sanctuary.

 1. Riverwalk on Cape Fear River

 In the center of historic downtown Wilmington is a pretty riverfront walkway that is a magnet for strolling families, runners, and dog walkers.
 The wooden Riverwalk runs alongside the bank of the Cape Fear River.
 Cafes, restaurants, and gift shops line the walkway.
 We strolled the mile-long riverwalk before dinner, enjoying the view.

 And since people-watching with the bridge and river view was fun, we returned several times.
 While we didn’t visit the Battleship North Carolina, which served in World War II, we saw the ship from the riverwalk.

 2. Bellamy Mansion Museum